 “I would like to point out that there have already been a number of improvements made with respect to staff,” he pushed back, “both on the investigator side, to improve our performance, as well as on the locally designated investigators.”

-Before leaving, Chamber added, “We received 183,000 allegations, of which 20,000 were thought to contain staff misconduct … To put it simply, I think the intended process, and the intended scope of the allegation decision index is not being met because the definition is just too broad.
+Before leaving, Chambers added, “We received 183,000 allegations, of which 20,000 were thought to contain staff misconduct … To put it simply, I think the intended process, and the intended scope of the allegation decision index is not being met because the definition is just too broad.
 We inundate our processes, and we end up having this backlog … Our investigators are carrying well over 25 cases at any one time.
 That’s far too many to actively work.”

 The other CDCR official at the hearing, Angela Kent, was better received.
 Kent updated the committee on new efforts to prevent sexual assaults of female inmates within the system.
 The committee’s prep documents for the hearing pointed out that “researchers have noted an overwhelming prevalence of sexual abuse histories of incarcerated women, with some figures suggesting that 86% of all women who are incarcerated have experienced sexual violence in their lifetime and 77% had experienced partner violence.”